Smartglasses: Privacy concerns

-Safety
+Voyeurism

+In 2025, a case in the United Kingdom involving the use of smartglasses to record sexual activities resulted in a conviction.

+Motor vehicle safety

 Concerns have also been raised on operating motor vehicles while wearing the device.
 On 31 July 2013 it was reported that driving while wearing Google Glass is likely to be banned in the UK, being deemed careless driving, therefore a fixed penalty offense, following a decision by the Department for Transport.
 In the U.S., West Virginia state representative Gary G. Howell introduced an amendment in March 2013 to the state's law against texting while driving that would include bans against "using a wearable computer with head mounted display."
 In an interview, Howell stated, "The primary thing is a safety concern, it [the glass headset] could project text or video into your field of vision.
 I think there's a lot of potential for distraction."

 In October 2013, a driver in California was ticketed for "driving with monitor visible to driver (Google Glass)" after being pulled over for speeding by a San Diego Police Department officer.
 The driver was reportedly the first to be ticketed for driving while wearing a Google Glass.
 While the judge noted that 'Google Glass fell under "the purview and intent" of the ban on driving with a monitor', the case was thrown out of court due to lack of proof the device was on at the time.